Omni Calculator logo

 Introduction

-This calculator compares two methods which attempt to estimate how many alien civilizations 👽 there could be in the Milky Way 🌌 Try comparing the two models and see how their results differ, then experiment by changing their values.
+This calculator compares two methods that attempt to estimate how many alien civilizations 👽 could be in the Milky Way 🌌 Try comparing the two models and see how their results differ, then experiment by changing their values.
 How many ETs are really out there?

 Model selection